"WOULDN'T WANNA BE THAT KIND OF GIRL, ANYWAY!"

-The 8th of September marks the anniversary of the release of Showing Out (Get Fresh At The Weekend).
+The 8th of September marks the release of Mel & Kim's debut single Showing Out (Get Fresh At The Weekend).

 The design of the beach sleeve was further altered to show the same design in black and white, and the sleeve lettering changed from black to pink, to alert fans to the alternative UK Remix release, featuring the ‘Mortgage Mix’ of Showing Out.
 This mix title was used to reference the house sound of the track, and it was soon followed by an additional remix release, presenting The Freehold Mix, which was presented, this time, in the generic Supreme Records Body Music sleeve.